 (E) Otherwise meet the requirements of the Director of the Oregon Department of Administrative Services, the Director of Transportation or the local contract review board, as applicable.

 (7) Public Hearing.
-Before final adoption of Findings exempting a Public Improvement Contract or class of Contracts from the requirement of competitive bidding, a Contracting Agency or State Agency shall give notice and hold a public hearing as required by ORS 279C.335(5).
-The hearing shall be for the purpose of receiving public comment on the Contracting Agency’s or State Agency's draft Findings.
+Before final adoption of Findings exempting a Public Improvement Contract or class of Contracts from the requirement of competitive bidding, a Contracting Agency or State Agency must provide public notice of the proposed exemption under ORS 279C.335(2), as required by ORS 279C.335(5).
+The notice must state that, in response to a written request, the Contracting Agency or State Agency will hold a public hearing for the purpose of taking comments on the draft Findings for an exemption from the competitive bidding requirement.
+If the Contracting Agency or State Agency does not receive a written request from an interested party to hold a public hearing, the Contracting Agency or State Agency may hold a public hearing, but is not required to hold a public hearing.
+The public hearing, if held, shall be for the purpose of receiving public comment on the Contracting Agency’s or State Agency's draft Findings.

 (8) Prior Review of Draft Findings.
-State Contracting Agencies shall submit draft Findings to their Contract Review Authority for review and concurrence prior to advertising the public hearing required by ORS 279C.335(5).
-State Contracting Agencies shall also submit draft Findings to the Department of Justice for review and comment prior to advertising the public hearing.
+State Contracting Agencies shall submit draft Findings to their Contract Review Authority for review and concurrence prior to advertising any public hearing that is required by ORS 279C.335(5).
+State Contracting Agencies shall also submit draft Findings to the Department of Justice for review and comment prior to submitting the final form of the Findings to the Contract Review Authority and prior to advertising any public hearing that is required by ORS 279C.335(5).

 Statutory/Other Authority: ORS 279A.065 Statutes/Other Implemented: ORS 279C.335 & 279A.065

-137-049-0645 Requests for Qualifications (RFQ)
+137-049-0645 Request for Qualifications

-As provided by ORS 279C.405(1), Contracting Agencies may utilize Requests for Qualifications (RFQs) to obtain information useful in the preparation or distribution of a Request for Proposals (RFPs).
-When using RFQs as the first step in a two step solicitation process, in which distribution of the RFPs will be limited to the firms identified as most qualified through their submitted statements of qualification, Contracting Agencies shall first advertise and provide notice of the RFQ in the same manner in which RFPs are advertised, specifically stating that RFPs will be distributed only to the firms selected in the RFQ process.
+As provided by ORS 279C.405(1), Contracting Agencies may utilize a Request for Qualifications (“RFQ”) to obtain information useful in the preparation or distribution of a Request for Proposals (“RFP”).
+When using an RFQ as the first step in a two-step solicitation process, in which distribution of the RFPs will be limited to the firms identified as most qualified through their submitted statements of qualification, Contracting Agencies shall first advertise and provide notice of the RFQ in the same manner in which RFPs are advertised, specifically stating that RFPs will be distributed only to the firms selected in the RFQ process.
 In such cases the Contracting Agencies shall also provide within the RFQ a protest provision substantially in the form of OAR 137-049-0450(5) regarding protests of the Competitive Range.
 Thereafter, contracting agencies may distribute RFPs to the selected firms without further advertisement of the solicitation.

 Statutory/Other Authority: ORS 279C.405 & 279A.065 Statutes/Other Implemented: ORS 279C.405

-137-049-0650 Requests for Proposals (“RFP”)
+137-049-0650 Request for Proposals

 (1) Generally.
 The use of competitive Proposals must be specially authorized for a Public Improvement Contract under the competitive bidding exception and exemption requirements of ORS 279C.335, OAR 137-049-0130 and 137-049-0600 to 137-049-0690.
 Also see ORS 279C.337 and 279C.400 to 279C.410 for statutory requirements regarding competitive Proposals and OAR 137-049-0640 regarding competitive Proposal procedures.